Notificare/notificare-push-lib/MIGRATION.md

 ## Remote Notifications

-In SDK 2.0, we've unified notification handling to work as one for all versions from iOS 8 up to iOS 11.
+In SDK 2.0, we've unified notification handling to work as one for all versions from iOS 9 and higher.
 We've also simplified the implementation of this functionality by allowing you to take actions for 2 different situations, when notifications are received in foreground or background.
 Actionable notification are also totally managed by Notificare and you will not have to take care of anything to handle actions.

 Basically for this version you should remove all the notification delegates implemented for previous versions and implement only the following delegates: